tikhop/TPInAppReceipt/README.md

 ### Working With a Receipt

-`InAppReceipt` is an object to incapsulate all necessary getters from a receipt payload and provides a comprehensive API for reading and validating in app receipt and related purchases.
+The [`InAppReceipt`](https://tikhop.github.io/TPInAppReceipt/Classes/InAppReceipt.html) object encapsulates information about a receipt and the purchases associated with it.
+To validate In-App Purchase Receipt you must create an `InAppReceipt` object.

 #### Initializing Receipt

+To create [`InAppReceipt`](https://tikhop.github.io/TPInAppReceipt/Classes/InAppReceipt.html) object you can either provide a raw receipt data or initialize a local receipt.

 ```swift
 do {